Myr-g/art-practice-tool/README.md

   - How many references were shown
   - Which folders were pulled from
   - Thumbnails of the refs that were shown
-- You can choose from the following options to send to the 'archive' folder:
+- You can choose from the following options to move to the 'archive' folder:
   - **All** of them
   - **Some** of them (you can choose specifically)
   - **None** of them